1988 Western Illinois Leathernecks football team

 The 1988 Western Illinois Leathernecks football team represented Western Illinois University as a member of the Gateway Collegiate Athletic Conference during the 1988 NCAA Division I-AA football season.
 They were led by sixth-year head coach Bruce Craddock and played their home games at Hanson Field.
-The Leathernecks finished the season with a 10–2 record overall and a 6–0 record in conference play, making them conference champions.
-The team received an automatic bid to the NCAA Division I-AA Football Championship playoffs, where they lost to Western Kentucky in the first round.
+The Leathernecks finished the season with a 10–1 record overall and a 6–0 record in conference play, making them the conference champions.
+Senior and 4-year starter Paul Singer was the Leathernecks' quarterback.
+He was selected to five All-American teams, as well as being a GTE and NCAA Academic All-American, the Conference Player of the Year, and the national Player of the Year runner-up.
+He held nearly every WIU passing and offensive record, as well as several conference records.
+The 10 wins were the most in the nearly 100-year history of WIU football.